Duchadian/xdg-direct/README.md

 `xdg-direct` was written to deal with the situation where you click on a link, _and it opens the browser in the window with the wrong profile_.
 And no, I don't want to click on which profile to open a link in each time.

 The way it deals with this is by acting as a glob-based "router" between `xdg-open` and the browser.
 It scans the opened url for patterns defined in the config (`/etc/xdg-direct.config`) and runs the command associated with the url.
-See [usage](## Usage) for configuration examples.
+See the `Usage` section for examples.

 ## Usage